BlakeBabikian/Hash_Wallet/README.md

 # Hash_Wallet
 Introduction:

 During an intro to cloud computing class, I was introduced to a couple cryptography concepts.
 One of these was hashing, it was interesting to me because it was cool to think that no matter the data inputted it will always produce, a unique hash.
 Additionally, no matter how many times you do this hash, if the data is the same the hash is the same.
 I had heard a lot about blockchain so I figured I would start a project that could use the tools I had learned.
+With my study abroad semester approaching I thought this would be a great way for me to continue to utilize my skills, outside of a classroom enviornment.

 The first step was to think of a practical application to apply this to, and sense money is a valuable thing, I figured I would make an atm/banking app.
 I started out just making a python console app.
 This is mostly because I did not know flask at the time, and front-end devolvement seemed daunting at the time.
 The original app worked fine, but after a demo with several people, saying how cool the program was, I knew I needed to make a front end.